devpunks/snuggsi/README.md

 Best to avoid front end frameworks wherever possible as the browser can provide you with all you need in 2017!
-If you are uncomfortable with a particular browser's javascript implementation then _"[polyfill](https://en.wikipedia.org/wiki/Polyfill)"_ are typically trivial to implement.
+If you are uncomfortable with a particular browser's javascript implementation then _"[polyfills](https://en.wikipedia.org/wiki/Polyfill)"_ are typically trivial to implement.
 You may be familiar with
 [Douglas Crockford's](https://en.wikipedia.org/wiki/Douglas_Crockford) ~~JSON2~~ polyfill from back in the day.
 _(Please use [JSON 3 Polyfill](https://bestiejs.github.io/json3) if you are still using `JSON2`)_
 These backwards compatibility snippets can be injected prior to your code.
-In the future they removed when you feel your respective browser landscape has matured.
+In the future they can be removed when you feel your respective browser landscape has matured.
 And if a feature we've implemented doesn't work to your liking feel free to [submit an issue](https://github.com/snuggs/snuggsi) and we will attempt a polyfill for you ASAP!

-*Using modern browser specifications have allowed us to decrease framework code by ~80%*.
+**Using DOM & ECMAScriptmodern browser specifications have allowed us to decrease framework code by ~80%**.
 Hence why these are _"extensions"_ and not _YAFF (Yet Another Front-end Framework)_.
 **These extensions are so tiny they all weigh < 2KB!** _(uncommented,minified,gzipped)_.
-The browsers are working dilligently abiding by the specs and we should be abiding by the hard work they have put in over the years.
-Finally coming to fruition.
+The browsers are working dilligently abiding by the specs and we should be abiding by the hard work they have put in much work over the recent years.
+Finally the browsers are coming to fruition.
-You are able to use these features for the immediate future without you having to "update" anything.
+You are able to use these features for the immediate future without needint to "update" anything.
 Therefore not only can we use modern style code today, this `README` alone will better acclaimate you to *modern browser development best practices javascript* that you have always been curious to learn about.